jmschrei/yahmm/README.md

 	* A sample method, which returns a randomly sampled value from the distribution.

-Additionally, after creating the class, you must add the distribution to the REGISTRY variable in order to allow deserialization of HMMs using that distribution.
-Once you do this, your distribution can be serialized to a stream with Distribution.write(), and read back in with Distribution.read().
-Distribution.read() will automatically determine the type of the distribution (which is why distributions need to register).

 The easiest way to define a new distribution is to just copy-paste the UniformDistribution from the module and replace all its method bodies.
+Any distribution you define can be easily plugged in with other distributions, assuming that it has the correct methods.
+However, if you write the model and give it to someone else, they might not have the custom distribution.

 Here is an example discrete distribution over {True, False}:
 ```